-It is named after Antonio Maria Valsalva (1666-1723), Italian anatomist 1 who studied the anatomy of the ear and described the manoeuvre as a method of testing the patency of the Eustachian tube, and also expelling pus from the middle ear.
+Antonio Maria Valsalva (1666-1723) was an Italian anatomist 1 who studied the anatomy of the ear and described the manoeuvre as a method of testing the patency of the Eustachian tube, and also expelling pus from the middle ear.

 - 1. Porth CJ, Bamrah VS, Tristani FE et-al. The Valsalva maneuver: mechanisms and clinical implications.
 Heart Lung.
 1984;13 (5): 507-18.
 Pubmed citation